 1. Do something that is worth talking about

 Creating quality content, visuals and videos.
-Most of us tend to create OK content, and then pay for ads that will send people to these channel and wind up.
-While the right way to do marketing, is to create amazing things and amazing content and then market that content.
+Most of us tend to create OK content, and then pay for ads that will send people to this channel and wind up.
+While the right way to do marketing is to create amazing things and amazing content and then market that content.

 2. Capitalizing on “Build-up marketing”

 Most consumers check a product or a service before it is released.
 Based on a Google study, most customers look for a movie a month before its release.
-Same thing happens for a new product releases, as a marketer you should capitalize on both per-release and post-release moments.
+The same thing happens for new product releases, as a marketer you should capitalize on both pre-release and post-release moments.

 3. Local targeting, Geo-targeting and I-beacons.

-Most promotions associated with movies are mainly done using geo-tools, this helps marketers reach certain areas with higher theater density and denser population with more ads.
+Most promotions associated with movies are mainly done using geo-tools, this helps marketers reach certain areas with higher theatre density and denser population with more ads.

-As for I-beacons, marketers are now creating location based games and mobile apps, associated with movies themselves, that viewers can play while in the theater, making the promotion more native and in-place.
+As for I-beacons, marketers are now creating location-based games and mobile apps, associated with movies themselves, that viewers can play while in the theatre, making the promotion more native and in-place.

 4. Language tailored creatives and promotions:

 Due to the fact most movies contain different languages and subtitles.
-Marketers make sure that the right creatives reaches the right group, in the right area, with the right creatives.
+Marketers make sure that the right creatives reach the right group, in the right area, with the right creatives.

 5. Creating engaging and compelling landing pages